jehutting/omxplayer-pir/README.md

 The program runs on a Raspberry Pi.

+Upon startup, the program waits until the operator leaves the scene.
+Once the operator has left the scene the fun starts.

 The program can be terminated with Ctrl+C.

-Upon startup the program waits until the operator leaves the scene.
-Once the operator has left the scene the fun starts.

 ## Details

 ### PIR (motion) sensor

+PIR stands for Passive Infra Red.
+A PIR sensor detects the change of the infra red signature of its environment.

 The PIR sensor is connected to a GPIO.

 The PIR sensor signals with
-* a LOW signal that there is no motion detected,<br>
+* a LOW (/Off) signal that there is no motion detected,<br>
-* a HIGH signal that motion has been detected.
+* a HIGH (/On) signal that motion has been detected.

 ### The video player (OMXPlayer)